LimpingNinja/ngenmud/doc/scons-build-system-readme.txt

 normal SCons commands.
 The build environment will need to be imported with the following line in the SConscript:

-  Import('nakedmud')
+  Import('ngenmud')

 The presence of a file called .suppress in the top of a module's subdirectory will also influence the build process:

-  - Each .c file named in the .suppress file will not be compiled or linked into the NakedMud binary.
+  - Each .c file named in the .suppress file will not be compiled or linked into the ngenmud binary.

   - If the .suppress file contains a line called 'all', no .c file in that module directory will be compiled or linked.